10 Craziest Polish Tongue Twisters

 czy druga gwiżdże, a trzecia łzy trze?

 The above examples show the Polish tongue as a truly dangerous and potentially (self-) destructive weapon.
-One can almost understand now a certain apocryphal Sara Bernhardt quote.
+One can almost understand now a certain apocryphal Sarah Bernhardt quote.
 Asked about how she liked the Polish language, the famous actress reportedly replied:

 A lot, it's as if someone was chewing glass.